 Of course, that wasn’t true.
 And I (kind of) eventually got over it.
 But the specific feeling I felt that day is one that has made many reappearances in my life since.

 I remember how much I wanted to be my own person back then, to find something that was just for me.
 I wanted to learn piano until I noticed my older brother was better at it than me, without even trying.
 I wanted to draw until my siblings’ skills surpassed my own.
-If I’m honest, I still kinda hate it when I happen to watch a Dodie Clark or Tessa Violet video and their ukulele and singing talents and fashion senses are so much like what I’ve been trying to work towards for the past couple of years that I feel like what’s the point of even pursuing these little fun things at all anymore if someone else is just going to do it too and be so much better at it than me?
+If I’m honest, I still kinda hate it when I happen to see someone doing something I wanna do and doing it so well that I feel like what’s the point of even pursuing these little fun things at all anymore if someone else is just going to do it too and be so much better at it than me?

 And I have a handful of aesthetically pleasing boards on Pinterest of things I remind myself I am, inside.
 And I try to write nice things on my Twitter to remind myself of who I’m trying my very best to be.
 And my Instagram tries to be a mood board of all the things in life I still have to be grateful for.
 I try to paint my presence with gratitude and Christ-joy — but if I’m honest?
 It still gets to me.

 It still gets to me how I can spend all morning getting ready and still feel nothing like how I want to feel.
 And then I can go on YouTube and watch a video about some random girl who looks absolutely beautiful without makeup and who looks even more amazing when she puts it on and who goes outside and actually lives life and does things with friends who are just as beautiful and just as interesting as she is.